softlayer/softlayer-go/README.md

 ### Sessions

-In addition to the example above, sessions can also be created using values set in the environment, or from the [local config file](http://softlayer-python.readthedocs.io/en/latest/config_file.html#config-file):
+In addition to the example above, sessions can also be created using values set in the environment, or from the local configuration file (i.e. ~/.softlayer):

 ```go
 sess := session.New()
 ```

-In this usage, the username, API key, and endpoint are read from specific environment variables, then the local configuration file (~/.softlayer).
+In this usage, the username, API key, and endpoint are read from specific environment variables, then the local configuration file (i.e. ~/.softlayer).
 First match ends the search:

 * _Username_